 However, as with any other vaccination, there is a chance that a fever may develop which could lower the threshold for seizures in some people.
 Antipyretics (e.g. paracetamol/acetaminophen) taken regularly for the duration of the fever will minimize the risk.
 Consult your doctor and remember to inform your vaccine provider that you have epilepsy before receiving the vaccine, as well as providing any other important medical information such as allergies.

 Q: Can the vaccine interfere with my epilepsy medication?

 A: There is currently no evidence to suggest that COVID-19 vaccines will interact with epilepsy medicines in any way.
 This means the vaccine should not affect how your medicines work, and your medicines should not affect the vaccine.
 If you have questions about whether your epilepsy or epilepsy medications affect your ability to take the vaccine, please speak with your family doctor or neurologist.

-Q: Where can I book an appointment to receive a vaccine?
+Q: Where can I book an appointment to receive a vaccine or a booster dose?

 A: You must first qualify to receive the vaccine before you can book an appointment.
 Find out if you qualify and how you can schedule your vaccine appointment by visiting: https://covid-19.ontario.ca/book-vaccine/

 If you need support or assistance booking your vaccination appointment, visit: https://covid-19.ontario.ca/covid-19-vaccine-booking-support

 Q: Do you need transportation to a vaccination site?